hashicorp/terraform-website/content/source/docs/extend/best-practices/index.html.md

 page_title: "Plugin Development - Best Practices"
 sidebar_current: "docs-extend-best-practices"
 description: |-
-  An overview of patterns that ensure a consistent user experience across providers.
-Topics include naming, deprecation, beta features, testing, and versioning.
+  Patterns that ensure a consistent user experience, including naming, deprecation, beta features, testing, and versioning.
 ---

 # Terraform Plugin Best Practices

 A key feature of Terraform is its plugin system, which separates the details of specific vendor APIs from the shared logic for managing state, managing configuration, and providing a safe plan and apply lifecycle.
 Plugins are responsible for the  implementation of functionality for provisioning resources for a specific cloud provider, allowing each provider to fully support its unique